Troubleshooting HVAC Electrical Problems Safety Guide: Professional Diagnostics & Emergency Procedures

 Safe Capacitor Diagnosis:

-- Power OFF required: Never test capacitors with power on
+- Power has to be OFF: Never, ever test a capacitor with power on

 Contactor Problems